VonHeikemen/lsp-zero.nvim/README.md

 It gives the user control over the options available in the plugin.

 You can use it to override options from a preset.

-For example, you could disable the automatic suggestions for language servers even if you are using the `recommended` preset.
+You could disable the automatic suggestions for language servers, and also specify a list of lsp keymaps to omit during setup.

 ```lua
 local lsp = require('lsp-zero')